vineetkoppalkar/Ultimate-Search/README.md

 ## Requirements
 - This program only works with Chrome which is why the "chromedriver.exe" must be installed and placed in the root directory
 - If the code is executed in an IDE, then the Selenium may be required

-## Improvements
-I would like to add an actually database to keep track of the login credentials and a system to authenticate them.
-If I were to continue on this project, I would ensure that it works with any browser and add other popular websites to the list.